Merzasphor/MWSE/docs/source/lua/type/tes3reference/attachments.rst

 attachments
 ====================================================================================================

 `table`_.
+Read-only.
 A table with friendly named access to all supported attachments.

 .. _`table`: ../../../lua/type/table.html